web3index/web3index-org/README.md

 If a project's blockchain is not supported by The Graph, you can index its revenue data using the Web Index's own database.

-Step 1: Create an API endpoint inside `api/cron/[your_project_name]/index.ts`.
-This endpoint will get called every 30 minutes by a cron job.
-When called, it should store the project's revenue data using the [Prisma](https://www.prisma.io/docs/concepts/components/prisma-client/crud) ORM according to the database [schema](./prisma/schema.prisma).
+Step 1: Create a command line script inside `cmd/[your_project_name].ts`.
+This enpoint will get called every hour by a Github action (create your Github action in `.github/workflows/[your_project_name].yml`).
+When executed, it should store the project's revenue data using the [Prisma](https://www.prisma.io/docs/concepts/components/prisma-client/crud) ORM according to the database [schema](./prisma/schema.prisma).

 Step 2: Add your project to the Web3 Index [registry](./registry.json) using the project and directory name you created.
 Make sure to set the set its `subgraph` field to `false`.